Jessica Tuck: Personal life

-Tuck was born in New York City and attended Middlesex School.
-She graduated from Yale University Magna Cum Laude with a BS in Psychology in 1986.
-She and her husband, Robert Koseff, have a daughter, Samara Barnes Hallam Koseff.
+Tuck was born in New York City.
+She graduated from Yale University with a BS in Psychology in 1986.
+She and her husband, Robert Koseff, have a child, Samantha Koseff.

 Career

 Tuck made her television debut as Megan Gordon Harrison on the ABC daytime soap opera, One Life to Live.
 She was a regular cast member from 1988 to 1992.
 She reprised the role in spirit form in 1993, 1999, 2004, and 2012.
 Tuck was nominated for a Daytime Emmy Award for Outstanding Lead Actress in a Drama Series in 1992 for her role on One Life to Live, but lost the award to her onscreen mother Erika Slezak.
 In 1990 she also was nominated for a Soap Opera Digest Award for Outstanding Female Newcomer: Daytime for the same role.
 After leaving daytime television, Tuck played Nicole Brown Simpson in The O.J.
 Simpson Story (1995) and had a leading role in the Olsen twins' straight-to-video movie Billboard Dad (1998).